-MODULE Topics 1 Module 1: Where the Rubber Hits the Road: Universally Designing Lessons & Instruction Objectives Understand the four components of a UDL lesson plan and how to identify and proactively remove or reduce barriers in your lesson design and instruction Dive into the principles of Understanding by Design (UbD) and learn how to use them alongside UDL Discuss the Unlearning cycle and how to apply it throughout the design process Understand the updates to the UDL Guidelines and how to put them into practice Essential Question What are the four components of a UDL Lesson and how can we use the guidelines and the Unlearning cycle to universally design a lesson or unit?
-Lessons Lesson 1: Lesson Planning & UDL Lesson 2: Understanding by Design and UDL Lesson 3: The Unlearning Cycle Assignment

-Barrier Identification & Backward Design: Using an existing lesson plan from your files or adopted curriculum, identify where barriers exist through the four components of lesson design and using UDL and UbD, identify how to reduce and remove those barriers.
-Options for response: Screencastify, Presentation, Written Response (2) Module 2: Creating Firm Goals with Flexible Means Objectives

-- Understand how to engage students with the learning goal(s) - Learn how to align your lesson goals to standards and how to separate means from goals - Learn how teacher clarity plays a role in student understanding and growth
+MODULE Topics 1 Module 1: Where the Rubber Hits the Road: Universally Designing Lessons & Instruction Objectives Understand the four components of a UDL lesson plan and how to identify and proactively remove or reduce barriers in your lesson design and instruction Dive into the principles of Understanding by Design (UbD) and learn how to use them alongside UDL Discuss the Unlearning cycle and how to apply it throughout the design process Essential Question What are the four components of a UDL Lesson and how can we use the guidelines and the Unlearning cycle to universally design a lesson or unit?
+Lessons Lesson 1: Lesson Planning & UDL Lesson 2: Understanding by Design and UDL Lesson 3: The Unlearning Cycle Assignment Barrier Identification & Backward Design: Using an existing lesson plan from your files or adopted curriculum, identify where barriers exist through the four components of lesson design and using UDL and UbD, identify how to reduce and remove those barriers.
+Options for response: Screencastify, Presentation, Written Response Module 2: Creating Firm Goals with Flexible Means 2 Objectives Understand how to engage students with the learning goal(s) Learn how to align your lesson goals to standards and how to separate means from goals Learn how teacher clarity plays a role in student understanding and growth Essential Questions Why do we need to begin our lesson design with a firm goal based on the standards to support learning?